 These are the options on the table:

 - Ads.
 Once you have a decent user base, other companies could be interested in buying advertising.
-For both picture and video filter apps, they can manifest as special masks, branded frames, etc. The users will apply these filters and thus promote the relevant companies.
+For example, you can offer to create custom AR filters in the style of the specific client.
+The users will apply these effects and thus promote the relevant companies.
+Branded filters like the ones businesses can buy on Snapchat are also a great form of advertising for such kinds of apps.

 - Paid filters.
-While most filters are free, some special ones cost extra.
+While most masks are free, some special ones cost extra.
 You can price each of them separately, as a pack, or as part of a freemium package.

 - Paid communication.
 This is similar to ads but deserves a special mention.
 Companies might pay you for the right to send messages to your users.
 On the one hand, this can be profitable.
 On the other, this can be somewhat annoying.